Every homeowner should have homeowners’ insurance, as this can reimburse them when their homes or personal property are destroyed or stolen.

 Filing the claim

-If your home is damaged in a storm, the first thing you should do is get in touch with your insurance provider.
+If your home is damaged in a flood or storm, the first thing you should do is get in touch with your insurance provider.
 They will let you know if the damage you are claiming for is covered by your policy.
 They will then tell you of any conditions for filing the claim like how much time you have to do it.

 At this stage, you may be given an estimate of how much you will be compensated for or if the company will do the repairs for you.
 You will also be notified of how long the process will take and if you need to obtain an estimate for repairing your home.